RaffiBienz/arborizer/README.md

 ### Setup R
 - Install R and if desired RStudio.
 - Required packages: rgdal, rgeos, raster, imager, doParallel, foreach, sf (see install_packages.R)
-- These packages are automatically installed when, main.R is run.
+- These packages are installed automatically when you run main.R.

 ### Docker
 Alternatively to the above setup you can also use the Dockerfile provided.